mac6789/CodingAssignment/README.md

 # CodingAssignment

+### Config.py file is developed to specify each file paths ####
-A. Please specify following file paths in code
+A. Please specify file paths in config.py file in following sequence

-   1) Input_Transactions.txt
-   2) Input_StartOfDay_Positions.txt
+      1) In front of variable name "input_transaction_path" please specify input_transaction.txt file path
+      2) In front of variable name "start_day_position_path" please specify Input_StartOfDay_Positions.txt file path
-   3) The file name and path in which you have to write end of the day positions (In this code name of the output file is Output_EndOfDay_Positions.txt)
+      3) In front of variable name "writepath" please specify file name and path where you want to write your output file

-B. For Windows Paths should be given with "\\\\"
+B. For Windows systems Paths should be separated with "\\\\"

 C. For linux systems Paths must be separated with "/"

+### Assignment.py file contains main logic to calculate end of the day positions ###

 D. The code will first install required packages ("Pandas" package will be installed in first run if it is not installed on your system)